somatic therapy for trauma in portland, me

 what is trauma?

-a whole-system approach to burnout
+a whole-system approach to trauma

 what begins to shift

+Trauma recovery isn't about dismantling your life.
+It's about rebuilding your relationship with yourself.
 In therapy, many clients begin to notice:

-In my work, we consider:
+In this work, we consider:

-Sleep patterns
+Sleep patterns and somatic symptoms

 therapy with bekah might be for you if:

-How long does burnout recovery take?
+How long does trauma therapy take?

-Do you offer burnout therapy virtually?
+Do you offer trauma therapy in Portland, ME?

-Here’s how to start therapy for burnout:
+Here’s how to start therapy for trauma in portland, me:

 📱step one: